-- TCP Intercept (with SYN cookies starting from FWSM 2.3) applies only for hosts or servers in the higher security level interfaces. - Maximum connection limits are applicable for hosts or servers in higher security level interfaces. - Established command allows connections from a lower security level host to a higher security level host if there is already an established connection from a higher security level host to a lower security level host. - TCP sequence randomization applies only for hosts or servers in the higher security level interfaces. - SMTP is applied only for inbound connections to protect SMTP servers in the inside network.
+- TCP Intercept (with SYN cookies starting from FWSM 2.3) applies only for connections from outside clients to hosts or servers in the higher security level interfaces. - Maximum connection limits are applicable for hosts or servers in higher security level interfaces. - Established command allows connections from a lower security level host to a higher security level host if there is already an established connection from a higher security level host to a lower security level host. - TCP sequence randomization applies only for hosts or servers in the higher security level interfaces. - The SMTP Fixup is applied only for inbound connections to protect SMTP servers in the inside network.